ACT vs SAT: Ultimate Guide for 2021

 ACT versus SAT: If you are a high school student and you are planning to go to a college or university, then you have to take either the ACT or SAT.
 What are SAT and ACT?
 ACT stands for American College Test, while SAT means Scholastic Assessment Test.
 These are standardized tests that serve as an extensive assessment and covers the majority of what you have learned throughout your time in high school.
 Technically, these are the most important tests a high school student will take since these are a major requirement to attend college.
 You might think that the ACT and SAT tests are the same, but no, they’re not.
 You can compare them since there’s a difference between them.

-Comparing the SAT and ACT is easy.
+Comparing the new SAT and ACT is easy.
 So, what is the difference between the ACT and the SAT?
-The difference between the ACT and SAT is that the SAT is a skill test that is focused more on problem-solving or reasoning abilities while the ACT is more on curriculum-based examination that covers everything you have learned in high school.
+The difference between the ACT and SAT is that the SAT is a skill test that is focused more on problem-solving or reasoning abilities.
+In contrast, the ACT is more on curriculum-based examination that covers everything you have learned in high school.
 The comparison doesn’t end here since there are more differences between the two.
-An ACT and SAT comparison chart would be helpful to easily determine the difference between the tests.
+An ACT and SAT comparison chart would be helpful to determine the difference between the tests easily.

 ACT vs SAT Difference / SAT vs ACT Comparison

 |Math||· Very long yet short amount of time.|

 · 60 minutes = 60 math problems.

 |Reading||· Reading without vocabulary.|

 · Long passages with around 10 questions each.